 At automotive shops or service stations with gas pumps present, purchases of auto-repair services, automotive parts, car washes, and other automotive products and services may or may not count as “gas station purchases” for cash-back purposes.
 It all depends on the merchant category code used by the vendor.

 This category covers purchases made with telecommunications providers, Internet service providers, phone companies, and cable TV providers.
-Eligible services include but aren’t necessarily limited to:
+Eligible services include: